swcarpentry/r-novice-gapminder/14-tidyr.md

 >

 ## From long to intermediate format with spread()

-Now just to double-check our work, let's use the opposite of `gather()` to spread our observation variables back out with the aptly named `spread()`.
+It is always good to check work.
+So, let's use the opposite of `gather()` to spread our observation variables back out with the aptly named `spread()`.
 We can then spread our `gap_long()` to the original intermediate format or the widest format.
 Let's start with the intermediate format.

 ~~~{.r}